polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 set its value to the hashing algorithm you want to use.
 You can choose between the following hashing algorithms as you consume the above slot.

-* SHA1
+* sha1
-* MD5
+* md5
-* SHA256
+* sha256
-* SHA384
+* sha384
-* SHA512
+* sha512

-**Notice** - SHA1 and MD5 is supported _only_ for legacy reasons, and _should not be used_ unless you have
+**Notice** - sha1 and md5 is supported _only_ for legacy reasons, and _should not be used_ unless you have
 a legacy system depending upon it.
-Sha1 and MD5 are considered weak today.
+Sha1 and md5 are considered weak today due to the statistical probability of that they can result in what's commonly referred to as _"hash collision"_.

-This slot also contains convenience overloads with the hashing algorithm being a part of the name of the invocation, such as illustrated below.
+This project also contains convenience overloads with the hashing algorithm being a part of the name of the invocation, such as illustrated below.

 * __[crypto.hash.sha1]__